 Manly to North Head loop

 This is one very special walk.
-It’s sometimes suggested as an extension option on the Spit to Manly walk, but as it’s over 10 kilometres in its own that might take some doing.
-And besides, to get the most out of this walk with its beaches, views, history and more, you’ll want to take your time.
+It’s sometimes suggested as an extension to the Spit to Manly walk, but at over 10 kilometres on its own, that’s a big ask.
+And besides, to get the most out of this walk — with its beaches, views, history and more — you’ll want to take your time.

-Manly is famous for its beaches and you’ll step onto at least six of them as you follow the trail - Manly, Fairy Bower and Shelly Beach near the start of the walk and Collins, Little Manly and East Manly Cove Beach toward the end.
+Manly is famous for its beaches and you’ll step onto at least six of them as you follow the trail - Manly, Fairy Bower and Shelly Beach near the start of the walk, and Collins, Little Manly and Manly Cove Beach toward the end.

 Distance <10km Time 3-4 hours